 How can I reduce the moisture in my home?

-- First you should insulate and secondly have your A/C sized properly to avoid short cycling, which would not allow the unit to fully remove the humidity.
+First, you should properly insulate and second have your A/C sized adequately to avoid short-cycling, which would not allow the unit to fully remove the humidity.

 When is the best time to insulate?